cloudfoundry-community/splunk-firehose-nozzle/README.md

     cf push
     ```

-#### Dump app info to boltdb ####
+#### Dump application info to boltdb ####
-If in production, there are lots of PCF applications say tens of thounsands and if user would like to enrich appliation log by using application meta data,
+If in production there are lots of PCF applications(say tens of thousands) and if the user would like to enrich application logs by including application meta data.
-for example, add app name, space ID, space name, org ID, org name to the events, querying all application metadata information from PCF may take lots of time.
+For example if we include, add app name, space ID, space name, org ID and org name to the events, querying all application metadata information from PCF may take some time.
-If there are multiple instances of Spunk nozzle deployed, the situation will be even worse since each of Splunk nozzle will query all applications meta data and
+If there are multiple instances of Spunk nozzle deployed the situation will be even worse, since each of the Splunk nozzle(s) will query all applications meta data and
-cache the meta data information to a local file (boltdb file).
-These querys will introduce load to PCF system and also probably take a long time to finish.
+cache the meta data information to the local boltdb file.
+These queries will introduce load to the PCF system and could potentially take a long time to finish.
-The scripts/dump_app_info.go is a tool which is used to mitegate this problem.
-User can run this tool to generate a copy of all application meta data and copy
+The scripts/dump_app_info.go is a tool which is used to mitigate this problem.
+Users can run this tool to generate a copy of all application meta data and copy
-to each Splunk nozzle deployment.
+this to each Splunk nozzle deployment.
 Each Splunk nozzle can pick up the cache copy and update the cache file incrementally afterwards.

 To run this tool, user can do